Get Rates Near You!

 Fees

 Some interest rates are not as reasonable as they look because you have to pay a regular fee to get that interest rate.
 Be sure to check on how much interest you earn, which will be offset by fees.
-In some cases, fees can wipe out all the interest you earn.
+In some cases, fees can wipe out all the other interest payments you earn.

 Early Withdrawal Penalties